artorias-66/time_machine/README.md

 ![Dark Mode](screenshots/dark-mode.png)
 *Full dark theme support for comfortable viewing*

-> **Note:** To add your screenshots, create a `screenshots/` folder in the project root and add your images with the filenames shown above.

 ## ✨ Features

 - 🗺️ **Interactive Map Interface** - Draw custom areas of interest using Leaflet with drawing tools